"Whether I'm painting, drawing or using textiles, moving head first into the unknown fuels my creativity".

 From years of oil, acrylic and watercolor painting to jewelry-making and architectural photography, it has been a surprising leap to her current passion of studio art quilts.
 Her greatest affinity lies with improvisational piecing, as well as painting with thickened dyes and various aspects of surface design.
 Whether it’s a butterfly on her windowsill, a bird in her garden or the colors of a tropical fish, Sheila finds inspiration in the natural world as well as the bustling metropolis.
 This duality manifests itself in her work through bold, graphic designs juxtaposed with more quiet and flowing, amorphous creations.

 Since embarking on her fiber art adventure in 2010, Sheila has won awards at major quilt shows, including: IQA World of Beauty in Houston, AQS Show in Paducah and Road to California.
-In April 2013, she won her most cherished award—Libby Lehman’s Judges Recognition for her quilt, “Fantasyland” at the AQS Show in Paducah.
+Her work has been exhibited in the United States, France, Italy, England, China and Japan.